rowanmanning/toolchain/docs/contributing.md

 ## Technical

 To contribute to this project's code, clone this repo locally and commit your work to a separate branch.
 Open a pull request to get your changes merged.
-If you're doing any large feature work, please make sure to have a discussion in an issue first – I'd rather not waste your time if it's not a feature I want to add to this project 🙂
+If you're doing any large feature work, please make sure to open an issue to discuss it first – I'd rather not waste your time if it's not a feature I want to add to this project 🙂

 I don't offer any guarantees on how long it will take me to review a PR or respond to an issue, [as outlined here](#what-you-can-expect-from-me).